danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

                  [withDelayBeforeSending] delay: Delay = Delay.DEFAULT_DELAY) { //... }
 ```

-It may actually be worth to conclude a poll or a research on which syntax will be more understandable to users, as we have noticed different opinions on this question, regardless the Swift option being the only one already existing in programming languages.
+It may be worth concluding a poll or research on which syntax will be more understandable to users, as we have noticed different opinions on this question, regardless of the Swift option being the only one already existing in programming languages.

 #### Unnamed parameters

-We have already menioned the unnamed parameters during the benefits part.
+We have already mentioned the unnamed parameters in the benefits section.
 Other languages seem to agree on this question: Rust, Swift and Python all use `_` as a special name, marking the parameter as "unused" or "unnamed".

 The case with labels can be solved just like that --- one marks the label as `_`, and we then prohibit using it for named arguments (during the argument-parameter mapping, for example).

-If we want to mark the internal, parameter names as unused or empty, one will have to, probably, work on preventing them from going into the scope completely.
-But still, one can freely specify a proper argument label and specify the parameter name as "empty".
+If we want to mark the internal parameter names as unused or empty, one will have to probably work on preventing them from going into the scope completely.
+However, one can still freely specify a proper argument label and specify the parameter name as "empty".

 #### Argument labels and inheritance

 Another point worth noting is how argument labels should behave with inheritance.
-Should they be inherited and kept the same on overrides, or the user could freely change them?
-Should an argument "inherit" the label without restating it in function declaration (for example, when we want to specify different parameter name)?
-What about the other way (specifying only argument label, with parameter name being inherited from the ancestor)?
+Should they be inherited and kept the same on overrides, or could the user freely change them?
+Should an argument "inherit" the label without restating it in the function declaration (for example, when we want to specify a different parameter name)?
+What about the other way (specifying only the argument label, with the parameter name being inherited from the ancestor)?

-There was not much discussion on these questions, but a few point could be made, when looking at these questions from the point of already discussed possible benefits and issues:
+There was not much discussion on these questions, but a few points could be made when looking at these questions from the point of already discussed possible benefits and issues:

-1. It seems beneficial in most cases to insist on keeping the same argument labels during inheritance while allowing the user to change the parameter names for the purpose of better fitting to the internal context of the function body.
+1. It seems beneficial in most cases to insist on keeping the same argument labels during inheritance while allowing the user to change the parameter names for better fitting to the internal context of the function body.
-2. Perhaps it could be useful to actually inherit the label from the ancestor, if we are to require it being the same across all ancestors-inheritors.
+2. Perhaps it could be helpful to inherit the label from the ancestor if we require it to be the same across all ancestors-inheritors.
 However, how should it be marked?
-Currently the position on this in syntax that "if only one identifier is specified, it should serve as both an argument label and a parameter name".
+Currently, the position in syntax is that "if only one identifier is specified, it should serve as both an argument label and a parameter name".
-3. Maybe the point 1. should be changed in regard of the special, "empty" names, or in situations, when the call through the original, "super-class" is unadvised or prohibited for some reason.
-Perhaps we want to prohibit using a parameter in named form in the original function, while allowing such behaviour in some of its inheritors.
+3. Maybe point 1. should be changed in regard to the special, "empty" names or in situations when the call through the original "super-class" is unadvised or prohibited for some reason.
+Perhaps we want to prohibit using a parameter in the named form in the original function while allowing such behaviour in some of its inheritors.

 #### Remark: set of questions from the original issue
 - how to specify that a parameter doesn't have an external name and cannot be provided in a named form (Swift: `func foo(_ parameterName)`)